augchan42/augchan42.github.io/_posts/2024-08-30-Minimizing Re-renders.md

 ---
 layout: post
 title: "Optimizing React Authentication: Minimizing Re-renders and Improving Performance"
 author: "Aug"
+date: 2024-08-30
 header-style: text
 catalog: true
+description: "A guide to minimizing re-renders and optimizing performance in React/Next.js applications with authentication.
+Covers combining state, memoizing context with useMemo, tracking state changes with useRef, debouncing, and optimizing useEffect dependencies."
 tags:
+  - react
+  - nextjs
+  - react-performance
+  - nextjs-optimization
+  - re-renders
+  - state-management
+  - react-hooks
+  - usestate
+  - usememo
+  - useref
-    - Next.js
+  - useeffect
-    - React
+  - context-api
-    - Server Components
+  - authentication
-    - Client Components
+  - supabase
-    - Context API
+  - debounce
 ---

 ## Current Tech Stack

 - **Framework**: Next.js 14 (app router)
 - **Internationalization**: next-intl
 - **CSS**: Tailwind CSS
 - **Backend**: Supabase with Auth-UI

 ## The Challenge: Minimizing Re-renders

 I was noticing every time I tabbed out and tabbed back in to my Divination page, I noticed 6-8 API calls to fetch the same data from a trigram tally table.
 The divination page has a side information bar containing the results of a trigram personality quiz (using Voight Kampff style questions).
 Only logged in users get this chart shown, anonymous users don't retrieve this data and so don't have this issue.
 These were the steps I took to eliminate the issue.

 ## Combine Multiple State Variables